keithasaurus/koda-validate/README.md

 ```
 It's worth stopping and mentioning a few points about the above:
 - this is all typesafe in mypy without any plugins
-- we explicitly return `Err` or `Ok` objects, instead of `raise`-ing errors
 - we can validate lists, dicts, strings, etc., either on their own or nested
 - it is relatively simple to write